Self Drive Itineraries

 Freycinet Marine Farm

-The Freycinet Marine Farm will be on your right a little further on – it is worth stopping for seafood that is as fresh as you can get it anywhere.
+The Freycinet Marine Farm will be on your right a little further on – it is worth stopping for fresh seafood..

-It is just a short drive into Coles Bay and the entrance to the Freycinet National Park.
+It is just a short drive from here into Coles Bay and the entrance to the Freycinet National Park.

-There is a lot to do, and plenty of excellent walking in Coles Bay, the Friendly Beaches, Wineglass Bay and Freycinet National Park.
+There is a lot to do, with plenty of excellent walking in Coles Bay, the Friendly Beaches, Wineglass Bay and Freycinet National Park.

-This is a very popular area with local Tasmanians, so it is always wise to book your accommodation in advance to be sure you get what you want.
+This is a very popular area with local Tasmanians, so it is always wise to book your accommodation well in advance to avoid disappointment.

 Want to Book This Itinerary?